MediaComem/comem-archidep/ex/wopr-deployment.md

 Exit with `Ctrl-X` and save when prompted.

-> That line allows any user in the `wopr` group to execute the listed commands with `sudo`
+> This line allows any user in the `wopr` group to execute the listed commands
-> without having to enter a password (hence the `NOPASSWD` option).
+> with `sudo` without having to enter a password (hence the `NOPASSWD` option).
+>
+> You can test that it works by connecting to your server and running `sudo
+> systemctl status one-chat-room`.
+It should no longer ask you for your
+> password.

 ### Test the automated deployment

+Clone your fork of the repository to your local machine, make sure you have added a remote to your server, then commit and push a change to test the automated deployment.

-Commit a change and push it to your repository on the server to test the automated deployment.
-For example, some of the text displayed in the main page [in the file `src/app.svelte`][change].
+For example, some of the text displayed in the main page is [in the file `src/app.svelte`][change].

-## Complete the exercise

-Send an email to the teacher with the URL to your deployed application.

 ## Troubleshooting

 Here's a few tips about some problems you may encounter during this exercise.
 Note that some of these errors can happen in various situations:

 * When running a command manually from your terminal.